openquantumhardware/qick/docs/index.rst

    * For a list of academic papers produced using the QICK system, check out :doc:`our papers page </papers>`

-   * For a list of academic papers produced using the QICK system, check out `our papers page <https://qick-docs.readthedocs.io/en/latest/papers.html>`_.

    * If you have an RFSoC board and you want to configure it as a QICK board, follow `the quick start guide on our Github repository <https://github.com/openquantumhardware/qick/tree/main/quick_start>`_.

    * After you configure your board, you can test it with `our library of loopback demos <https://github.com/openquantumhardware/qick/tree/main/qick_demos>`_.